 direct.
 You look at the canvas, it looks too.
 Is there a reflection of his gaze?
 Yes.
 It is your gaze that,

-The figurative structure of Koretskaya’s works is based on the associative experience of semantic meanings.
+The figurative structure of my works is based on the associative experience of semantic meanings.
 Playing with the theme of the ugly in art, she uses the language of the grotesque.
-In her works, nothing evokes a feeling of admiration or pleasant contemplation.
+Nothing evokes a feeling of admiration or pleasant contemplation.
 The created images are disturbing by some kind of internal tension and reflect life seen from the inside.
-Crowded in the mind of the artist, they strive to break free so that unreality becomes reality.
+Crowded in my mind, they strive to break free so that unreality becomes reality.
 Their appearance could be explained by the difficult and contradictory times in which we live.

 The sharpness and fluency of the drawings, combined with intense color contrasts, enhances their expression.
 In the rhythm of short or long strokes, straight or curved, in the form of a dot and simply impulsive touches on the paper, the author’s intention is seen.
 The figurative fabric of the work includes the subject properties of the material, whether it be paper or cardboard: their density, roughness, thickness.

-Of the numerous works of Koretskaya, perhaps, first of all, figurative compositions should be singled out.
+The numerous of my works, perhaps, first of all, figurative compositions should be singled out.
 Figures of different scales or their fragments, located in different turns and not always connected with each other, form a kind of unity.
 It is achieved in different ways – initially controlled by chaos, when the author creates an image after “seeing” it.

-The second is when the image is born spontaneously, captivating the artist.
+The second is when the image is born spontaneously, captivating my mind.
 Just as the autumn wind, having lifted leaves and small debris, suddenly, subsiding, puts them into bizarre natural pictures.